 Physics Summer School

 The Physics Summer School is an opportunity for students to explore some of the most exciting and challenging ideas in contemporary physics.
 Each course consists of a structured 5-day programme covering a selection of interesting and diverse topics, ranging from black holes and time travel to the search for exo-planets and life outside our solar system.
+This Summer School is particularly appropriate for students who may be considering further study of physics, mathematics or engineering at undergraduate level, or who are interested in related disciplines such as chemistry or computing.

 Classes are small, typically containing twelve to fourteen students, all of whom will share a passion for physics and a curiosity to build on their existing knowledge and embrace new ideas.
 Classes will consist of a combination of lectures, group discussions, team games and problem sets, creating a comfortable environment for students to share ideas amongst their peers and to progress from their existing knowledge toward more challenging material.
 An expert Tutor will lead each session in a seminar format, but learning will be largely student-led wherever practical.